May to fire the starting gun on Brexit - Cyprus Mail

 Its leaders say they do not want to punish Britain.
 But with nationalist, anti-EU parties on the rise across the bloc, they cannot afford to give London generous terms that might encourage other member states to follow its example and break away.

-EU officials expect May’s notice of intention to leave the bloc under Article 50 of the EU’s Lisbon Treaty to be hand-delivered by British diplomats on Wednesday, when May will also speak to parliament.
+May’s notice of the UK’s intention to leave the bloc under Article 50 of the EU’s Lisbon Treaty is due to be hand-delivered to Tusk in Brussels by Tim Barrow, Britain’s permanent representative to the EU, at around 1130 GMT.

+May, who on Tuesday signed the Brexit letter and spoke to German Chancellor Angela Merkel about the future talks, will update the British parliament on Wednesday while Tusk is due to give a briefing to reporters.

+The Sun, Britain’s most popular newspaper, projected giant messages to Europe including “Dover and Out”, “Goodbye” and “See EU Later” onto England’s iconic white cliffs of Dover that face the continent.

+In the French media, the response was less celebratory.
+The Libération newspaper led with the headline: “We miss you already!
+Or do we…” over a picture of a guard wearing a bearskin hat, a traditional symbol of Britain.

-The Brexit letter will seek to set a positive tone for the talks and recap 12 key points which May set out as her goals in a speech on Jan 17.
+The Brexit letter is expected to seek to set a positive tone for the talks and recap 12 key points which May set out as her goals in a speech on Jan 17, EU officials said.

 Within 48 hours of reading the letter, Tusk will send the 27 other states draft negotiating guidelines.
 He will outline his views in Malta, where from Wednesday he will be attending a congress of centre-right leaders.
 Ambassadors of the 27 will then meet in Brussels to discuss Tusk’s draft.